dwbutler/logstash-logger/README.md

 for more information.

 ### Errno::EMSGSIZE - Message too long
-A known drawback of using UDP is its limit on total message size.
+A known drawback of using TCP or UDP is the 65535 byte limit on total message size.
 To workaround this issue, you will have to truncate the message by setting the max message size:

 ```ruby